-Due to the consumable nature of many of our products all purchases are considered final at point of sale and we do not offer change of mind returns.
-We do however offer warranties and technical support to back all our products and are happy to help guide you towards the best products and tools for your machine to ensure you are happy with your purchase.
+Due to the consumable nature of many of our products all purchases are considered final at point of sale.
+We are however reasonable and will consider returns for a credit and possibly a small handling fee.
+We offer warranties and technical support to back all our products and are happy to help guide you towards the best products and tools for your machine to ensure you are happy with your purchase.

 All our kits are warranted for 2 years from date of purchase on the basis of component replacement.
 In the unlikely event that you have a problem or are not happy with any aspect please contact us and give us a chance to remedy the situation.
 All media, consumables and semiconductors are non returnable for obvious reasons.